Ahmed-Masoud/clg_EscapeRunner/README.md

 # EscapeRunner
-Maze runner game using C# and windows forms, as requested as a college project
+Maze runner game using C# and windows forms, as requested as a college project The game is solely based on windows forms without using ANY graphics library or game engines

 This project implements the following design patterns:
 - Factory